james-priest/100-days-of-code/log.md

 **Progress:**

-- Finished the HTML5 & CSS section
+- Finished the Gear Up for Success section of FCC (Joined FCC forum, Linked-In Alumni Network & Free Code Camp Group in Pasadena)

 **Link to work:**